codeForSaif/ToDoListAzure/README.md

 * Sql Server Management Server 2016 (I am sure any reasonably current SSMS version is fine).
 * Git Bash
 * Azure subscription
+* Swagger
 * Visual Studio Team Services (VSTS) for CI/CD portion

 ### Overview of guide:
 **Part 1: Setup the Azure SQL Database**

-1. Setup an Azure SQL database using the Azure Portal.
-2. Sign into the database using SQL Server Management Studio
-3. Create a table with an ID and Description
-4. Create 5 stored procedures
+*Setup an Azure SQL database using the Azure Portal.
+Sign into the database using SQL Server Management Studio.
+Create a table with an ID and Description and create 5 stored procedures which are available in this repo.*

 **Part 2: Setup the C# Project**

-1. Pull down the GitHub project
-2. Make sure it builds locally
-3. Test the Azure project connects locally to the Azure SQL DB
-4. Deploy the API project to Azure
-5. Test the Web App can connect to tne Azure Web API project you just deployed
-6. Deploy the Web App
-7. You should have a working app!
+*Pull down the GitHub project and make sure it builds locally.
+Test the Azure project connects locally to the Azure SQL DB and deploy the API project to Azure.
+Test the Web App can connect to tne Azure Web API project you just deployed.
+Deploy the Web App.
+You should have a working app!
 Test it out by hitting the web front end website and checking your SQL DB!
+You can stop at this point if you just want to see an Azure deployment and are not interested in CI/CD.*

 **Part 3: Setup a VSTS Account, Multiple Environments, and Continuous Integration**

-1. Create a Visual Studio Team Services (VSTS) account.
-2. Setup 3 environments: Dev, QA, and Prod
-3. Add code for all 3 environments
-4. Setup a Continuous Integration Build that triggers on check-in to the code source
+*Create a Visual Studio Team Services (VSTS) account.
+Setup 3 environments: Dev, QA, and Staging/Prod.
+Add code for all 3 environments.
+Setup a Continuous Integration Build that triggers on check-in to the code source.

+**Part 4: Setup Dev, QA, and Staging/Prod environments for all tiers**

+*Setup slots for Dev/QA/Staging/Prod in the Azure App Service.
+Setup 3 DBs for each respective environment.*

-**Part 4: Setup VSTS Continuous Deployment, Test Multiple Environments end to end**
+**Part 5: Setup VSTS Continuous Deployment, Test Multiple Environments end to end**

-1. Setup Continuous Deployment that will deploy to each respective environment once a Successful Continuous Integration Build has been completed
-2. Test checking into Dev and see the whole process publish a change to the Dev published website
-3. Merge Dev into QA and view the whole process change into the QA published website
+*Setup Continuous Deployment that will deploy to each respective environment once a Successful Continuous Integration Build has been completed.
+Test checking into Dev and see the whole process publish a change to the Dev published website.
+Merge Dev into QA and view the whole process change into the QA published website.

+**Cleanup**

+*This will be an explanation of costs of each service and how to remove everything -or- how to remove most of the costs and keep everything running in one enviroment for $5 a month if you want to keep this example active in your Portal.*

 # [Part 1]: Setup the Azure SQL Database
 1. Go to the Azure Portal at portal.azure.com